 What is your role in migraine prevention as the migraine sufferer?
 Who is the expert?
-Our Doctor, our specialist, our natural therapist?
+Your Doctor, your specialist, your natural therapist?

 For years I thought it was my doctor’s duty to help me live a pain free life.

-But now I see that I must play the primary role and be an informed – savvy - advocate for my own health and well being.
+It's beneficial for you to play the primary role and be an informed savvy (shrewdness and practical knowledge; the ability to make good judgements) advocate for your own health and well being.

-With all the lifestyle choices: increased awareness around food triggers, exercise, meditations, relaxation techniques, CBT (behavioral modifications) re-training our thoughts and all the new and improved migraine medications available, ...
+With all the lifestyle choices like: increased awareness around food triggers, exercise, meditations, relaxation techniques and CBT (behavioral modifications) re-training your thoughts and all the new and improved migraine medications available...

 The results were: